Francheville Aerodrome

-Francheville Aerodrome was a temporary World War I airfield in France.
+Francheville Aerodrome was a temporary World War I airfield in France, used both by French units, and squadrons of the Air Service, United States Army.
 It was located 3.0 mi north of Coulommiers, in the Île-de-France region in north-central France.

 Overview

 The airfield was built in June 1918 in some haste as the German armies where were pushing through Allied forces towards Paris, on the River Marne.
 One French escadrille (SPA 124) was stationed as early as June 4, giving way to the I Corps Observation Group, with headquarter and three squadrons, providing aerial reconnaissance and artillery observation over the lines northwest of Château-Thierry: